microsoft/onnxruntime-training-examples/huggingface/README.md

 ## Prerequisites
 1. AzureML subscription is required to run this example.
 Either a config.json file ([How to get config.json file from Azure Portal](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-configure-environment#workspace)) or subscription_id, resource_group, workspace_name is required.
 2. The subscription should have a gpu cluster.
 This example was tested with GPU cluster of SKU [`Standard_ND40rs_v2`](https://docs.microsoft.com/en-us/azure/virtual-machines/ndv2-series).
-See this document for [creating gpu cluster] (https://docs.microsoft.com/en-us/azure/machine-learning/how-to-create-attach-compute-cluster?tabs=python).
+See this document for [creating gpu cluster](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-create-attach-compute-cluster?tabs=python).

 ## Setup
 1. Clone this repo